Two Residents of Lebanon Arrested in Seattle in Connection with Scheme to Illegally Export Firearms to Lebanon

 The charges contained in the complaint are only allegations.
 A person is presumed innocent unless and until he or she is proven guilty beyond a reasonable doubt in a court of law.
 The maximum statutory sentence is prescribed by Congress and is provided here for informational purposes.
 If convicted of any offense, the sentencing of the defendants will be determined by the court based on the advisory Sentencing Guidelines and other statutory factors.

-The case is being investigated by HIS and ATF.
-The case is being prosecuted by Assistant United States Attorney Thomas Woods with assistance from the U.S. Department of Justice’s Counterintelligence and Export Control Section.
+The case is being investigated by HSI and the ATF.
+The case is being prosecuted by Assistant U.S. Attorney Thomas Woods, with assistance from the Department of Justice’s National Security Division’s Counterintelligence and Export Control Section.